 Course Management Systems

 Copyright issues must be considered when placing protected materials in an online setting, applying the same factors as for classroom handouts, or seeking permission.
+In addition:

 1. Materials must be limited by password access to those currently enrolled in College courses.